Mission

 About the Museum

-The Claremont Lewis Museum of Art was created to inspire, stimulate and enhance the community through education programs, our collection and exhibitions.
-The Museum seeks to share the transforming experience of art with our diverse audiences.
-Featuring the work of Claremont area artists, the Museum is open Friday, Saturday, and Sunday, noon to 4:00 pm.
+The Claremont Lewis Museum of Art was created to inspire, engage, and enhance the community through education programs, a permanent collection, and exhibitions.
+The Museum seeks to share transformative art experiences with our diverse audiences.
+Featuring the work of Claremont area artists, the Museum is open Thursday 12:00 – 4:00 PM, Friday 12:00 – 7:00 PM, Saturday 12:00 – 4:00 PM and Sunday 10:00 AM – 4:00 PM.

 History of the Museum

-Stewart conveyed this idea to her other friend, Marguerite McIntosh who—along with her husband, renowned ceramicist Harrison McIntosh—has been part of the city’s arts community for more than 50 years.
-The remark was enough to prompt Marguerite to seek the support of two former mayors in establishing a museum.
+Stewart conveyed this idea to another friend, Marguerite McIntosh, who, along with her late husband, renowned ceramicist Harrison McIntosh, has been part of the City’s arts community for more than 50 years.
+The remark was enough to inspire Marguerite to seek the support of City leaders in establishing a museum in Claremont.

-While the theater underwent restoration, another significant historic building came into the picture: the College Heights Lemon Packing House, which had just been saved from demolition and earmarked for renovation into a mixed-used building.
+While the Padua Hills Theater underwent restoration, another significant historic building came into the picture: the College Heights Lemon Packing House, which had just been saved from demolition and earmarked for renovation into a mixed-use building.
 Its historic significance and ideal downtown location made it a perfect site for the Claremont Museum of Art.
-The Museum was incorporated in 2004, and in February 2006, the board formally announced that the Claremont Museum of Art would open in the Packing House.
-That marked nearly two decades since McIntosh and others began to explore the possibility of creating a museum that would celebrate Claremont’s rich artistic heritage – past, present, and future.
+The Museum was incorporated in 2004 as a private non-profit organization, and in February 2006, the Board of Directors formally announced that the Claremont Museum of Art would open in the Packing House.
+This announcement came nearly two decades after McIntosh and others began to explore the possibility of creating a museum that would celebrate Claremont’s rich artistic heritage – past, present, and future.

-Beyond gaining a visible location, the Museum’s mission expanded as well.
-In addition to spotlighting the work of Claremont artists in a permanent collection, the board decided to devote the institution’s main gallery to showcasing art from around the nation and world.
+Beyond securing a visible location, the Museum’s mission expanded as well.
+In addition to featuring the work of Claremont artists in a permanent collection, the Board decided to devote the institution’s main gallery to showcasing art from across the nation and world.
 That decision set the Museum on a trajectory to become a regional museum of international significance.

-In 2022, the Museum received a major gift from Randall Lewis and established a significant endowment to ensure continued stability.
-As part of this gift, the name of the museum was changed to the Claremont Lewis Museum of Art.
+In 2022, the Museum received a significant gift from the Randall W. Lewis Foundation, which helped establish an endowment to ensure continued financial stability and increased public access to the Museum.
+In recognition of this gift, the name of the Museum was changed to the Claremont Lewis Museum of Art, with expanded hours and additional programming.

 Claremont’s Rich Artistic Legacy